yaoj94/handwriting-analyzer/DEVELOPMENT.md

   * Problem: couldn't call the constructor of other classes in the ofApp header
   * Solution: have a setup method in the classes to initialize member variables - removed because I decided Classifier should contain the Factors since it is most directly related to the classifying
   * Currently displays the characteristics as a list
+  * Added ofxAVString to display text in a cooler way

-- [ ] Write tests for file IO and Classifier
+- [X] Write tests for file IO and Classifier
   * Problem: Tests don't run through XCode and it can't find ofMain.h file
   * Solution: Copied the files and edited it so that the files don't depend on ofMain.h.
 Ran tests on CLion.